TuringLang/docs/markdown/7_PoissonRegression.md

 #Import Turing, Distributions and DataFrames
 using Turing, Distributions, DataFrames, Distributed

-# Import MCMCChain, Plots, and StatsPlots for visualizations and diagnostics.
+# Import MCMCChain, and StatsPlots for visualizations and diagnostics.
-using MCMCChains, Plots, StatsPlots
+using MCMCChains, StatsPlots

 # Set a seed for reproducibility.
 using Random